Azure/iot-operations-sdks/rust/README.md

     #### Windows
     While this can be done on a Windows development environment, we would at this time advise you to simply use WSL and follow the above Linux instructions.

-3. Take a dependency on the crate(s) you need to use in your `Cargo.toml` file for your application.
+3. Take a dependency on the crate(s) you want to use in your `Cargo.toml` file for your application.
     ```toml
     [dependencies]
     azure_iot_operations_mqtt = { git = "https://github.com/Azure/iot-operations-sdks.git", tag = "<release tag here>"}